jawadrasool/RepData_PeerAssessment1/PA1_template.md

 ### What is the average daily activity pattern?
 Now we look at the average daily activity pattern.

-First, I make a time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)
+First, I make a **time series plot of the 5-minute interval and the average number of steps taken, averaged across all days**

 ```r